SPOCRA/onchain-voting/README.md

 Aside from just a simple poll, organizations such as SPOCRA will require some means of voter authentication as well as a limited time window to vote.
 This can be accomplished and queried from the chain using JSON metadata attributes.

 The structure and format of this JSON specification will be an on-going development process as SPOCRA hones and refines its needs.

+### Ballot Proposals
+It's important, when voting on the chain, that the parameters of the vote in question should also be immutably stored on the chain as well.

+To this end, we shall define a "Ballot Proposal" JSON specification.

+The current SPOCRA Ballot Proposal can be found at [a relative link](ballot_proposal.md)

+### Voter Ballot
+To view the details of the SPOCRA Voter Ballot you can view [a relative link](voter_ballot.md)